 Climb Mount Olympus With Alpine Ascents

-Mt.
-Olympus is the highest peak of the Olympic Mountain Range in Washington state.
+The undisputed crown jewel of the Olympic Mountain Range, Mount Olympus beckons mountaineers to her remote summit.
+Though the peak is relatively diminutive in stature when compared to the Cascade volcanoes, glory on Olympus comes only after crossing glaciers, climbing rock, and trekking 17.5 miles through one of the few remaining temperate rainforests in the world just to reach base camp.
+Mount Olympus attracts climbers with true vision and a thirst for adventure.
 For any Northwest climber this peak is considered a rite of passage; for everyone this is an adventure through the beautiful and diverse terrain of Olympic National Park, which has been designated a UNESCO World Heritage Site.
-The team will embark along the Hoh River Trail through one of the few remaining temperate rainforests in the world, passing towering old growth trees, alpine lakes and glaciers on this five day climb to the summit.
+The team will embark along the Hoh River Trail through one of the few remaining temperate rainforest in the world, passing towering old growth trees, alpine lakes and glaciers on this five day climb to the summit.

 Tents Equipment & Meals